knah/VRCMods/README.md

 If you want to move the image cache, use the same steps as above, but modify the line with `ImageCachePath` and copy `favcat-images.db` instead.
 It's not recommended to store the image cache in cloud storage due to its big size.

-#### Importing avatar favorites from other local favorite mods
-You can import favorites from other local favorite mods that use text files for storage.
-1. Run VRChat with the mod at least once
-2. Navigate to VRChat install directory (i.e. by clicking "Browse Local Files" in Steam)
-3. Find the avatar list of the mod you want to import from.
-Places to look like are `UserData` folder, game folder, or a mod-specific folder, such as `404Mods`.
-The avatar list would usually be a plain text file or a JSON file - both are supported.
-4. **Copy** the file to `UserData/FavCatImport` folder
-5. In-game, click "More FavCat" on any big menu page, then click "Import databases and text files"
-6. Import process can take some time.
-Once it is done, a new list will appear in the menu.
-It's safe to close the game and reopen it - import will continue from where it left off (you'll need to click the button again though).
-Once it is done, the corresponding list will be deleted from `UserData/FavCatImport` folder.

 #### Sharing search database with friends
 You can exchange the search database with friends to be able to find things they have seen. **Only accept databases from friends you trust - an intentionally malformed database can overwrite parts of yours with garbage**
 How to send database to a friend: